Supported by the Wellcome Trust and Leverhulme Trust

 Research conducted in the KNH Centre concentrates on the use of biomedical science to enhance our understanding of the peoples and societies of ancient Egypt and Nubia.

-Egyptology Online: online certificate, diploma and short courses in Egyptology, run from the Faculty of Life Sciences.
+Egyptology Online: online certificate, diploma and short courses in Egyptology, run from the Faculty of Biology, Medicine and Health.

 Egyptology at The Manchester Museum:

 Manchester Archaeological Science Network:

 Saturday 11th February, 2017 | 09:15 - 16:30 | Kanaris Lecture Theatre, Manchester Museum

 The Centre's research covers a range of questions concerning ancient animal and human remains.
 Some examples include:

 The Ancient Egyptian Animal Bio Bank Project